rulewis/journey-optimizer.en/help/using/offers/offer-library/create-ranking-formulas.md

 ### Boost offers based on the customers propensity (calculated by CustomerAI) to purchase the product being offered

-If we have 2 instances of CustomerAI calculating propensity for purchasing travelInsurance and extraBaggage for airline company.
-The following ranking formula will boost the priority (by 50 points) of the offer specific to either insurance or baggage if the customer propensity score to purchase that product is higher than 90.
-Unfortunately because CustomerAI instances each create their own object within the unified profile schema, there is no way to dynamically select the score based on the offer propensity type...  so you have to chain the if statements to first check the offer propensity type then extract the score from the appropriate profile field.
+If we have 2 instances of *CustomerAI* calculating propensity for purchasing *travelInsurance* and *extraBaggage* for an airline company, the following ranking formula will boost the priority (by 50 points) of the offer specific to either insurance or baggage if the customer propensity score to purchase that product is higher than 90.

+Unfortunately, because each *CustomerAI* instance creates its own object within the unified profile schema, there is no way to dynamically select the score based on the offer propensity type.
+Thus you have to chain the `if` statements to first check the offer propensity type, then extract the score from the appropriate profile field.

 Ranking formula: